 A: Compared to other image compression standards such as JPEG or AVC, etc., DSC achieves visually lossless compression quality at a low compression ratio by using a much simpler codec (coder/decoder) circuit.
 The typical compression ratio of DSC range from 1:1 to about 3:1 which offers significant benefit in interface data rate reduction.
 DSC is designed specifically to compress any content type at low compression with excellent results.
 The simple decoder (typically less than 100k gates) takes very little chip area, which minimizes implementation cost and device power use, and adds no more than one raster scan line (less than 8 usec in a 4K @ 60Hz system) to the display’s throughput latency, an unnoticeable delay for interactive applications.

 A: During the development of DSC, the contributing VESA member companies performed ongoing visual tests to uncover visual compression artifacts using different image types and image motion.
 This testing was used to fine tune the DSC codec (coding / decoding algorithm).
 For the final DSC codec, the visual performance of DSC was evaluated through clinical testing by VESA in collaboration with member companies.
 The evaluation included a statistically significant number of observers who viewed many images over four image categories including artificial engineered images, text and graphics, such as street maps or different examples of printed material, people, landscape, animals and stills.
 Overall, observers completed nearly 250,000 subjective image comparisons.
 VESA members also concluded subjective testing as a far more robust method to verify visually lossless quality rather than using objective metrics, such as, PSNR which typically designates one value for an image.
 The results of this testing indicated that DSC met the visually lossless criteria set by VESA.
-The details of testing methodology and results will be published by VESA in early 2015.
+The details of testing methodology and results can be downloaded here.